Home Program Hot Lunch

 5th – 8th grades: $1,453

-Our chef and culinary team grow their own greens and herbs in our garden for special dishes.
+Our chef, culinary team, and very own Middle Schoolers (participating in the Ecology Club) grow their own greens and herbs in our garden for special dishes.
 By using washable and/or compostable dishes and cutlery from the kitchen, our program has minimal waste.
 Food scraps become compost for our Park Day chickens and worms.